-And now… with a little bit more leisure to purposely buy and explore, I get to do so and relay some professional opinions to you!
+And now… with a little more leisure to purposely buy and explore, I get to do so and relay some professional opinions to you!

 Why the huge discrepancy?

 If you notice your efile stop or slow down upon the bit touching the intended surface, your efile has low torque.
-Which means that in order for your efile to continue spinning at (20-35,000 RPM) you will have to apply A LOT of pressure on that nail to continue working at a high speed.
+This means that for your efile to continue spinning at (20-35,000 RPM), you must apply A LOT of pressure on that nail to continue working at high speed.
 A good quality efile will have both high torque and high RPM.

-Now because Torque has a weird measurement of pounds per feet, I get the impression that this measurement is variable and is why companies cannot give a fixed measurement per efile.
-Because the weight on that machine to the nail is variable from nail tech to nail tech or service to service.
+Torque has a weird measurement of pounds per foot; I get the impression that this measurement is variable, so companies cannot give a fixed measure per efile.
+The machine’s weight to the nail varies from nail tech to nail tech or service to service.

-Now you’ve been hearing me mention a lot about RPM, and all RPM means is ‘rotations per minute’.
-So how many times is that attachment to your hand piece rotating, per minute.
-I think most of us always took that measurement to be the end-all be-all deciding factor when committing to an efile purchase.
-But without high torque, rotations per minute mean very little.
+Now you’ve heard me mention RPM a lot, and all RPM means is ‘rotations per minute.‘ That means how many times is that attachment to your handpiece rotating per minute.
+Most of us always took that measurement as the end-all-be-all deciding factor when committing to an efile purchase.
+However, without high torque, rotations per minute mean very little.

 And so… is that it?